droonga/droonga.org/reference/commands/add/index.md

 The `add` command adds a new record to the specified table.
 Column values of the existing record are updated by given values, if the table has a primary key and there is existing record with the specified key.

-This is a request-response style command.
+Style
+: Request-Response.
 One response message is always returned per one request.

+`type`
+: `add`

+`body`
+: A hash of parameters.

 ## Syntax {#syntax}